 The mom-to-be feels as if she is in the home stretch!
 Some discomforts experienced in the second trimester would continue in the last trimester too.
 There are some women who face breathing in difficulty and have to go to the bathroom even more than usual.
 This happens as the baby is getting bigger and bigger and that is putting more pressure on the organs, especially the parts under the lower abdomen and the lower body.
 Some new body changes that the female might notice in the third trimester are:

 - The belly button may appear to stick out

 - Discomfort while sleeping, which may even lead to insomnia

 - The feeling of baby dropping, or moving in the lower abdomen

 - Pre-labor contractions, or false labor alarm

 As the due date gets closer, the cervix will become thinner and softer, which is called effacing.
-This is completely normal and a natural process which helps the vagina to open wider during the childbirth.
+This is completely normal and a natural process that helps the vagina to open wider during childbirth.

 8 ways in which Pregnancy changes the female’s body